Maggott: Fictional character biography

-At first, he kept his past to himself, but Maggott eventually revealed his origin to Wolverine.
-Maggott had been born a sickly child in Apartheid-era South Africa and was named Japheth.
-He was always very ill and could not digest solid food.
-Feeling himself to be a burden on his family, Japheth ran away from home with his younger brother.
-Having left home, hoping to die, he was found by Magneto, who uncovered the mutant slugs living in his digestive system.
-Compassionate at heart, Japheth rejected Magneto's philosophy and his offer to join him after witnessing him massacre white soldiers who were engaged in racist atrocities against black South African civilians.
-In spite of this, he later sought out Magneto when he got older, for help in easing the pain caused by his unique mutation.
-After the then-current roster of the team parts ways, the X-Man Beast suggests Maggott transfer to the junior team Generation X, but his tenure there lasts only one issue.

-Maggott later appears as an inmate at Neverland, a concentration camp run by Weapon X where he is executed.
-One of his slugs, which he gave to two children after foreseeing his death, was seen in a container in Mister Sinister's laboratory.

-In the "Necrosha" event, Maggott is resurrected via the Transmode Virus to serve as part of Selene's army of deceased mutants.
-Under the control of Selene and Eli Bard, he takes part in the assault on the mutant nation of Utopia.
+Maggott later appears as an inmate at Neverland, a concentration camp run by Weapon X, where he is executed.
+In the "Necrosha" event, Maggott is resurrected via the Transmode Virus to serve as part of Selene's army.
+Under the control of Selene, he takes part in the assault on the mutant nation of Utopia.
+Maggott remains alive after Selene and Bard are defeated.

-Maggott is later confirmed to be alive and powered, as he was a guest at a superheroes and supervillains-themed costume party of New York branch of the Hellfire Club and was later apparently passed out drunk with other party guests around an outdoor swimming pool.

-Maggott briefly appears during the X-Men Disassembled storyline battling Nate Grey.
-He later becomes a citizen of Krakoa and a member of the Morlocks during the Krakoan Age.

-After the end of the Krakoan Age, Maggott returns to the Morlocks.
-During the "X-Manhunt" event, Maggott is among the X-Men members who attempt to apprehend Charles Xavier after he escapes prison, but is wounded by Juggernaut, who rips off his right arm.
-Storm infuses Maggott with the power of Eegun, which empowers him, restores his arm, and transforms him into an Omega-level mutant.
+During the "X-Manhunt" storyline, Maggott is among the X-Men members who attempt to apprehend Charles Xavier after he escapes prison, but he is wounded by Juggernaut, who rips off his right arm.
+Storm infuses Maggott with the power of Eegun, which restores his arm and empowers him.

 Powers and abilities

 Maggott's digestive system consists of a hollow cavity that houses two slugs called Eany and Meany.
 They share a telepathic link with him and can temporarily emerge from his body to digest solid matter, giving him superhuman strength and durability.
-He additionally possesses a form of psychometry that enables him to view the recent past and future by reading psychic imprints from the environment.
+Maggott possesses a form of psychometry that enables him to view the recent past and future by reading psychic imprints from the environment.